Currently

 Automatic driving is evolving quickly and highly autonomous cars will be a reality in the next decade.
 Today, research on driverless cars is mostly vehicle centric.
 However, in order to obtain all the potential benefits of autonomous cars, in terms of traffic efficiency, traffic management strategies will be more important than ever before.
 In this context, cooperative driving appears as a way to go.
 Autonomous vehicles will need to cooperate in order to be globally efficient.
 One possible strategy of cooperative management of driverless cars would allow creating dense vehicle platoons, with very small spacings emulating a physical linkage between them and creating “road trains”.
 With such management, autonomous driving will be, not only safe and convenient, but also efficient.

-My research in this topic aims to develop a macroscopic traffic model able to reproduce the mixed lane behavior for different penetration levels of autonomous vehicles and platooning.
-The result will be a robust model, based on few parameters, allowing to identify the existing trade-offs and the best management strategies.
-This analytical model will be programmed into a mesoscopic simulator, in order to ease the assessment of the proposed strategies on realistic environments.
+My research in this topic aims to develop a macroscopic and microscopic traffic models able to reproduce the mixed lane behaviour for different penetration levels of autonomous vehicles and platooning.
+The result of the macroscopic analytical approach will be a robust model, based on few parameters, allowing to identify the existing trade-offs and the best management strategies.
+In turn the microscopic model will allow analysing the stability and safety of the proposed platooning algorithms.
+These will be coded as an API for the traffic simulator AIMSUN, in order to ease the assessment of the proposed strategies on realistic environments.

 PATH 1997 Automated Vehicle Platoon Demo on I-15 San Diego

-This research is partially funded by the Spanish Ministry of Economy, Industry and Competitiveness, within the National Programme for Research Aimed at the Challenges of Society (grant ref.
-TRA2016-79019-R).
+This research has been partially funded by the Spanish Ministry of Economy, Industry and Competitiveness, within the National Programme for Research Aimed at the Challenges of Society (grant ref.
+TRA2016-79019-R and grant ref.
+PID2019-105331RB-I00)

 bicing02ri6